11 Superfoods to Boost Your Health

 11. DARK CHOCOLATE

-WHAT'S IN IT?
-According to recent research, chocolate contains more antioxidants, gram-for-gram, than most fruit juices.
+recent research, chocolate contains more antioxidants, gram-for-gram, than most fruit juices.

 WHAT DOES IT DO?
 The antioxidants protect the body from diseases such as cancer, and help prevent heart conditions.
 It also increases blood flow to the brain, and let’s not forget - it’s a natural mood-booster.